TolgaTatli/Moon/_posts/2017-02-01-phaser-npm-webpack-typescript-starter-project.md

 This will build the game with a few caveats;
 - The compile time flag, DEBUG, set to false; allowing you to include or not include certain code depending on if it's DEBUG build or not.
-- The resulting game.min.js will be minified and will not include source maps
+- The resulting game.min.js will be minified

 ## Generate Assets Class